Clever/frontend-boilerplate/react-redux-boilerplate/README.md

     `components` don't need to know anything about how application state is managed.
 That way, the components can focus entirely on presentation.

-Enter each subdirectory and read their README's for more information on how they work.
+Enter each subdirectory and read their comments for more information on how they work.